 While the majority of smartphone users in the U.S. aren’t downloading any new apps, a small but active segment adds eight or more new apps every month.
-That’s according to the latest U.S. Mobile App Report from digital measurement and analytics
+That’s according to the latest U.S. Mobile App Report from digital

 The new report out Thursday details several trends as to how -- and for what purpose -- U.S. smartphone users are interacting with the apps on their devices.

 In a typical month, 65.5 percent of smartphone users don't download any new apps, while a small percentage of the rest of the users -- 2.4 percent -- adds eight or more new apps monthly, according to comScore.

 Overall, that equates to an average number of downloads of “slightly more than one” app per month.
 The top 7 percent account for “nearly half of all download activity in a given month,” the comScore report noted.

 We spoke with comScore marketing insights analyst Adam Lella to learn more about the implications of this latest report on mobile apps use.
 Lella said it’s not surprising that so many smartphone users aren’t adding new apps regularly.

 “People have limited storage space on their phones,” he said.
 “You can’t just indiscriminately download any app that you see.”
 That suggests that mobile apps developers “have to be smarter” about what they're coming out with, Lella added.